pirate-haven/pirate-haven.github.io/docs/about.markdown

 ### File Name
 This is VERY IMPORTANT, the name of the file must be in this format:  `YEAR-MONTH-DAY-Your-Title.markdown`

 There should be no spaces, those are replaced with a `-`.

+Once you have read this guide, initiate a pull request by creating a new file in /docs/_posts